Mimetes: Taxonomy

 In 1807, Richard Anthony Salisbury in his contribution to William Hooker's book The Paradisus Londinensis, divided Leucadendron, as defined by Carl Linnaeus and that contained rather divers forms, over several new genera and erected, amongst others, the genus Mimetes.

 Two years later Salisbury assigned five species to Mimetes in a book by Joseph Knight titled On the cultivation of the plants belonging to the natural order of Proteeae, M. fimbriifolius, M. splendidus, M. argenteus, M. hirtus and M. palustris.
 In 1810, Robert Brown in his review called On the natural order of plants called Proteaceae newly described M. pauciflorus, M. capitulatus, and reassigned Leucadendron cucullatum, creating the new combination M. cucullatus.
 But he also collapsed Salisbury's genus Diastella into Mimetes.
 Carl Meissner, who contributed a section on the Proteaceae in 1856 to the series Prodromus Systematis Naturalis Regni Vegetabilis by Alphonse Pyramus de Candolle, integrated both Diastella and Orothamnus as the sections Pseudomimetes and Orothamnus, and assigning Mimetes as defined by Salisbury to the section Eumimetes.
 In 1911, Edwin Percy Phillips described M. saxatilis.
 Phillips and John Hutchinson disagreed with Brown and Meissner, and in 1912 returned to Salisbury's delimitation, restoring both Diastella and Orothamnus.
 Phillips described M. stokoei in 1922 and M. hottentoticus in 1923.
-In 1982 John Patrick Rourke described M. arboreus, and finally in 1988 M. chrysanthus.
+In 1982, John Patrick Rourke described M. arboreus, and finally in 1988 M. chrysanthus.

 Phylogeny

 Comparison of homologous DNA has increased the insight in the phylogenetic relationships between the Proteaceae.
 It shows that Mimetes belongs to a group that further only consists of genera endemic to the Cape Floristic Region, that together constitute the subtribe Leucadendrinae.
 There is doubt whether Mimetes is monophyletic, since a study that looked at few genes, and included five of the species of Mimetes, two of Diastella and Orothamnus zeyheri, indicates that some Mimetes species may be more related to these two genera than to other Mimetes species.
 Leucospermum is most related to the Mimetes-group.
 A subgroup of Paranomus, Vexatorella, Sorocephalus and Spatalla is the sister group to the Leucospermum-Mimetes subgroup.
-The following trees together represent those insights.
+The following tree represent those insights.